zachibs/SatelliteDataAnalysis/README.md

 - TODO: refactor the codebase(better variable names, cleaner code)
 - TODO: figure out how to create dashboard by code (import json model)
-- TODO: check prometheus python api
-- TODO: check self hosting on grafana
-- TODO: check csv plugin for grafana

-**TODO's To Consider:**

-- TODO: create the dataframe_to_points function (in debate if should)

 **Visualization in grafana should look like:**